Skip to main content

 To start you simply pick the question of interest using the first dropdown.
 Then chose how you would like to see that question broken down, by geography, demographic grouping, or even against other relevant questions from the Poll.
 Finally, a panel of filters can be applied to really drill down into the data and find the story that interests you.

 Once you’ve found the data that interests you there are multiple ways to share.
 Feel free to screengrab from the explorer (although please do provide attribution).
-If you would like to style or use the data in your own way simply right clicking on the graph will export the data for you to a .csv file or to Google Sheets.
+If you would like to style or use the data in your own way, simply right clicking on the graph will export the data for you to a .csv file or to Google Sheets.

-If you are signed into a Google account whilst using the explorer you can also use the ‘Share – Get report link’ function in the top right of the page to share your exact view with other users.
+If you are signed into a Google account while using the explorer you can also use the ‘Share – Get report link’ function in the top right of the page to share your exact view with other users.
 For example, this link shows how feelings of agency in the face of disaster change across World Bank Country Income groupings.

 World Risk Poll Data Explorer general view